sUNC-Utilities/docs.sunc.su/docs/Debug/setupvalue.md

 # `debug.setupvalue`

 !!! warning "C closures not supported"

     This function will throw an error if called on a C closure, such as [`#!luau print`](https://create.roblox.com/docs/reference/engine/globals/LuaGlobals#print), since C closures do not expose upvalues.

-`#!luau debug.setupvalue` replaces an upvalue at the specified index in a Luau function with a new value.
+`#!luau debug.setupvalue` replaces an upvalue at the specified index in a Luau function, with a new value.

 This allows for controlled modification of function state, often used in hooking or testing environments.